ILXNAH/docker-and-k8s/README.md

 ---

 ## About
-This repo contains notes, code snippets, and practical exercises based on the course material.
+This repo contains my personal notes, code snippets, and practical exercises created while working through the [Docker & Kubernetes: The Practical Guide](https://www.udemy.com/course/docker-kubernetes-the-practical-guide/) by Maximilian Schwarzmüller.

+Some of the content, including code and projects, closely follows or adapts materials from the course.
+All original course materials (videos, slides, and code examples) remain the property of Maximilian Schwarzmüller.

+This repository is intended for personal learning and sharing insights with others following the course.
+It is not intended for redistribution or commercial use.

 ## 🐳 My public Docker images
 [Docker Hub — ilouckov](https://hub.docker.com/u/ilouckov)